-Holistic resource management, rotational grazing and related pasture management systems also exist, sometimes also practiced by organic producers.
+Holistic resource management, rotational grazing and related pasture management systems also exist, sometimes also practised by organic producers.
 Although a lot of shallow rotational grazing is being employed (an improvement over earlier periods), particularly in beef (Farmers for Climate Solutions, 2021), it is the more intensive forms that are desirable.
 These are deeply ecological in design and mimic historical patterns of animal - grassland interactions.
 There are a few private standards for grass-fed beef and dairy, but Canada does not collect specific data on the uptake of such systems.

-Numerous organizations have put forth animal welfare standards that sometimes blend environmental and humane treatment dimensions.
+Numerous organizations have put forth animal welfare standards that sometimes blend environmental and humane treatment dimensions (see also Goal 9, Human relations with animals).
 Some, such as the SPCA BC, have standards, verification and labelling systems that farmers use to differentiate their products in the marketplace.
 Others, such as the National Farm Animal Care Council (NFACC), create voluntary standards that producers can follow and use as the basis for assessment, but there are no NFACC verification and labelling systems to support them.
 There is significant debate about the practices that balance humane treatment with economic viability.
 The organizations producing the standards may have estimates of adoption, but governments do not formally monitor this area.